Y0Coss/docs-fork/pages/storage_and_backup/object_storage/s3_share_object_externally/guide.en-gb.md

 ## Requirements

 - A bucket
-- A user and defined the required access rights on the bucket
+- A user with the required access rights on the bucket

 See our [Getting started with Object Storage](/pages/storage_and_backup/object_storage/s3_getting_started_with_object_storage) guide.